FRACerqueira/PromptPlus/README.md

 - FIGlet was inspired by the work of [FIGlet.Net](https://github.com/WenceyWang/FIGlet.Net).
 - The colors and some of its dependencies were inspired by the work of [spectreconsole](https://spectreconsole.net/).
+- The API Reference was inspired by the work of [xmldoc2md - Fork with improvements](https://github.com/FRACerqueira/xmldoc2mdPlus).

 ## Code of Conduct
 [**Top**](#welcome-to-promptplus)

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
-For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
+For more information see the [Code of Conduct](CODE_OF_CONDUCT.md).

+## Contributing

+See the [Contributing guide](CONTRIBUTING.md) for developer documentation.

 ## License
 [**Top**](#welcome-to-promptplus)

-Copyright © Fernando Cerqueira
+Copyright 2021 © Fernando Cerqueira

-PromptPlus project is licensed under the [MIT License](https://github.com/FRACerqueira/PromptPlus/blob/master/LICENSE)
+PromptPlus project is licensed under the  the MIT license.
+For more information see [License](LICENSE.md).